 The Visitor Centre at Rondeau is located 5 km south of the campground at the intersection of Lakeshore Road and Gardiner Avenue.
 Travel there by bicycle down Harrison Trail or by car down Rondeau Road or Lakeshore Road.

-Explore the diversity of Rondeau through interactive displays, live animal viewing and NHE programs.
+Explore the diversity of Rondeau through interactive displays that highlight park history, Indigenous culture, live animal viewing and Discovery Programs.
 On a rainy day spend some time watching birds through the birding window, donated by the Friends of Rondeau Park.